top of page

 Tracking followers and impressions causes three specific problems.
 Here's what they are, and what to do instead.

-Problem 2) When you’re constantly worried about how well a post will perform, you might not post at all, or you'll feel stressed every time you post.
+When you’re constantly worried about how well a post will perform, you might not post at all, or you'll feel stressed every time you post.
 And in the process, you'll miss out on the consistency that builds trust with your audience.

 (Sending direct messages can feel intimidating to many business owners.
 That's why I wrote this short blog to dive into why you dread sending direct messages on LinkedIn and what to do about it.)

 In my coaching program Leads on LinkedIn, my clients fill out a weekly progress report to share how they're doing for the week.
-They don't share metrics such as likes, impressions, and follows.
-Instead, they share how many posts they published, how many messages they sent, and the number of leads in their lead list.
+They don't share metrics such as likes, impressions, and follows, because that's not what gets them closer to their goals.

 You don't have to figure out LinkedIn on your own